dmytroKarataiev/YalantisInternship/Task3/README.md

 * No hardcoded values, use styles.
 * App should conform to [google coding style](https://source.android.com/source/code-style.html).
 * Only portrait orientation.

+## Important
+* You must add Google Maps API key for Maps Activity to work correctly.

 ## Used libraries
 * [RxJava + RxAndroid.](https://github.com/ReactiveX/RxAndroid)